Can Leaving Rice or Pasta Out Overnight Lead to Food Poisoning?

 Munching on cold or lukewarm leftovers

 Cold pizza isn’t the best way to go.
-Even classic leftovers should be reheated to 165 degrees.
-Proper storage and thawing, if the food was frozen, is important, too.
+Even classic leftovers should be reheated to at least 165 °F. Proper storage and thawing, if the food was frozen, is important, too.

 Not cooking foods to safe minimum temperatures